tienbg-zigexn/l-d-security-note/readme.md

 My router have spoof MAC feature, even my phone can spoof MAC.
 So using these values to identify devices is not really reliable.

-As a privay advocater, I turned on these spoofing features all the time, so for example a coffee's WiFi network could not track how frequently I go to their shop.
+As a privacy advocater, I turned on these spoofing features all the time, so for example a coffee's WiFi network could not track how frequently I go to their shop.

 This course actually shows how to change the MAC address using `ifconfig`.
 The goal is to increase anonymity.